 Your credit history determines your creditworthiness for a loan and the “cost” of the loan.
 Lenders access your credit reports to approve or to deny your loan request.
 If the creditors agree to give you a loan, its cost will be calculated based on your credit scores or credit risks.

 For that reason, maintaining a good credit score is essential for your financial health.
 Good credit allows you to have credit cards, to get car and house loans, and other conveniences.
 If you are dependent on credit you can’t afford to have a bad credit rating as it will affect you negatively throughout your life.

 The key to your credit history lies with credit reporting agencies.
 They handle positive and negative reports from creditors about you.
 Although they only assemble your credit activities reported by your creditors, credit bureaus can influence whether you will get cheap or expensive source of funds, at least indirectly.

-To be all over your credit score you need to get your credit reports from the three credit bureaus for free three times a year.
-If you disagree with the information you find in your credit reports you can dispute it.
+To be all over your credit score you need to get your free credit reports from the three credit bureaus — Equifax, Experian, TransUnion.
+If you disagree or find errors with the information you find on your credit reports you can correct it.
 This way can help you build and keep up your credit so you’ll be trusted for a new credit card or car loan with favorable terms.

 Unfortunately, dealing with credit rating companies are not really that simple.
 The agencies have billions of transactions to deal with.
 When you call about something, they are just going to call your merchant on the phone; and if they claim that the charge is correct, they will drop your complaint right there.